wordyallen/cloud-starter/readme.md

-# A Serverless Starter kit for IoT and GraphQL
+# A Serverless Starter Kit for IoT and GraphQL